Federal Lending and Redlining

 How HOLC Rated Mortgage Risk

+In Hartford, looking closely at how federal agents created HOLC “redlining” maps in consultation with local lenders reveals their racist and elitist views of the neighborhoods across the growing city-suburban region.
 Foster Milliken Jr., the HOLC field agent assigned to the Hartford area, was no stranger to the world of finance.
 Decades earlier, his father presided over Milliken Brothers, Inc., a multi-million dollar structural steel manufacturer in New York City that built the world’s tallest buildings at that time.
 Prior to the Depression, Foster Milliken Jr. worked as a stockbroker in Manhattan and was familiar with its social circles.
 When HOLC first sent him to Hartford in 1936, he consulted with real estate board members and banking executives, such as leaders of the Society for Savings, the state’s oldest mutual savings bank and the city’s leading mortgage lender.
 While Milliken described these men as “a fair and composite opinion of the best qualified local people, his confidential report labeled Hartford as a”typical New England city” with “ultra-conservative” lending policies.
-Hartford bankers “desire to solve their own problems without outside help or assistance,” he observed, and “it is not surprising that the FHA is generally frowned upon just as was the HOLC.”20
+Hartford bankers “desire to solve their own problems without outside help or assistance,” he observed, and “it is not surprising that the FHA is generally frowned upon just as was the HOLC.”21

 Despite bankers’ distrust towards FDR’s home lending programs, Milliken persuaded several executives to speak privately with him and offer their candid assessment of neighborhoods in the City of Hartford and two suburbs, West Hartford and East Hartford.
 Milliken’s report captured their collective views of the “trend of desirability” for each area, accompanied by the four-color HOLC “Residential Security Map” to visually illustrate their perceived levels of mortgage investment risk.
-Green signaled the safest areas for lenders to offer home loans, followed by blue and yellow, and then red to mark the most “hazardous” areas.
-Years later, these became more widely known as “redlining” maps, as shown in Figure 2.2.21
+Green signaled the safest areas for lenders to offer home loans, followed by blue and yellow, and then red marked the most “hazardous” areas on what is known today as the Hartford-area “redlining” map, as shown in Figure 2.4.22

-A closer look at the HOLC map reveals striking patterns but also some variation across Hartford’s city-suburban lines.
+The HOLC map reveals striking patterns but also some variation across Hartford’s city-suburban lines.
 When comparing the HOLC ratings of the land area evaluated in each municipality, 84 percent of West Hartford received an A or B, compared to 29 percent of Hartford and 5 percent of East Hartford, as shown in Table 2.1.
 But the lowest ratings were not exclusive to the City of Hartford.
-In West Hartford, 16 percent of the rated land received a C, and the D rating was more prevalent in East Hartford (20 percent of all rated land) compared to Hartford (9 percent).23
+In West Hartford, 16 percent of the rated land received a C, and the D rating was more prevalent in East Hartford (20 percent of all rated land) compared to Hartford (9 percent).24

-Table 2.1: Percent of Land Area by HOLC Rating in Hartford Area 1937
+Table 2.1: Percent of Land Area with HOLC Rating in Hartford Area 1937

 Grade & Color West Hartford Hartford East Hartford All Areas